ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 Besides, we also record the ``Submission'' counts representing how many time the users modified their draft and re-submitted to the systems.
-Table~\ref{tab:writing_eval} (A) shows participants submitted 99.81\% more times with \system than using \baseline during the writing, with statistically significant difference (p=0.0045).
+Table~\ref{tab:writing_eval} (A) shows participants submitted 99.81\% more times with \system than using \baseline during the writing, with a statistically significant difference (p=0.0045).
 This result also indicates users tend to interact and submit more with \system than \baseline for rewriting the abstracts.

-These findings are consistent with the users' think aloud notes, in which most of them preferred to use the \system than \baseline for improving writing.
-Like P5 (who use \baseline first followed by \system) mentioned, ``I somehow struggled with using the \baseline system because it provides very limited help.
-But I kind of start enjoying the writing process with the help of \system. ''
+These findings are consistent with the users' think-aloud notes, in which most of them preferred to use the \system than \baseline for improving writing.
+Like P5 (who uses \baseline first followed by \system) mentioned, ``I somehow struggled with using the \baseline system because it provides very limited help.
+But I kind of started enjoying the writing process with the help of \system. ''

 \paragraph{\textbf{\emph{Writing Performance.}}} To understand whether \system can actually help users improve writing outputs, we compare the abstracts before (\ie Original) and after (\ie Improved) editing with \system and \baseline as shown in Table~\ref{tab:writing_eval}.
 We evaluated abstracts using three different measurements: (\textit{i}) Grammarly, (\textit{ii}) \system's built-in models, and (\textit{iii}) human evaluation.
 To measure the abstract quality with Grammarly, we set Grammarly's suggestion goal as audience = expert and formality = formal, manually copy-and-paste all the abstracts to Grammarly, and record the scores.
 Besides, we also adopt the two \system's built-in models, including the writing style model and the writing structure model.
 We leverage them to measure abstracts' language quality and abstract structure, respectively.
 These scores are also the AI scoring feedback for users during their writing tasks.
 For human evaluation, we hire one professional editor to rate abstracts' quality in terms of language quality and abstract structure.
 Note that it is difficult to find an expert who is experienced in reviewing abstracts of all ``NLP'', ``HCI'', and ``AI'' domains.
-Therefore, we are also aware of the limitation of this human evaluations.
+Therefore, we are also aware of the limitation of these human evaluations.